ansuini/IntrinsicDimDeep/README.md

 - **Figure 2: VGG-16-R on a custom dataset**

-  You can plot the results of a typical run just by opening the [jupyter notebook](./scripts/custom/plot.ipynb) .
+  You can plot the results of a typical run just by opening the notebook plots.ipynb in scripts/custom.

   If you want to do the  training and analyze your results you can do as follows:

   - change directory into data/custom

   - generate the train/test split:

     ```
   $ python train_test_split.py
     ```

   - change directory to scripts/custom

   - launch finetuning:

     ```
   $ python finetune
     ```

     This will finetune a VGG-16 pre-trained on ImageNet.
 At the end it will also extract representations and save them in data/custom/results by default

   - run the bash script

     ```
   $ ./run.sh
     ```

     This will analyze the extracted representations and generate the data (sav- ing it by default) required for Figure 2 (there can be small fluctuations due to the number of epochs of training that you use and/or the random splitting between train and test).

-    You can visualize your results opening the [jupyter notebook](./scripts/custom/plot.ipynb) , decommenting the line that specifies to use your results.
+  You can visualize your results opening the notebook plots.ipynb in scripts/custom,
+    decommenting the line that specifies to use your results.

     This pattern of usage will be maintained for all the experiments below.